-The included General §401 Water Quality Certification provides certification to county projects requiring Clean Water Act Section 404 (CWA §404) permits from the U.S. Army Corps of Engineers.
-In order to streamline the amount of paperwork counties need to submit, the proposed Waiver includes a provision allowing for use of the California Department of Fish and Wildlife Code §1602 Lake or Streambed Alteration Notification(FWC §1602 Notification) to meet the requirements for application for General §401 Water Quality Certification.
-This General §401 Water Quality Certification has a reduced fee from a standard 401 Certification.
+The General §401 Water Quality Certification provides verification that projects requiring Clean Water Act Section 404 (CWA §404) permits from the U.S. Army Corps of Engineers (ACOE) will comply with state water quality standards.
+In order to streamline the amount of paperwork submitted, the 5C Waiver includes a provision allowing for use of the California Department of Fish and Wildlife (CDFW) Lake or Streambed Alteration Notification(FWC §1602 Notification) to meet the requirements for application for General §401 Water Quality Certification.
+Projects eligible for this General §401 Water Quality Certification generally have lower fees than other categories of §401 Certifications.

 The MRP contains four types of monitoring which are outlined in Chapter 10 of the 5C Manual.
 They are: implementation, effectiveness, photopoint, and project monitoring.
 Implementation and effectiveness monitoring are required for all projects.
 Photopoint and project monitoring are reserved for more complex projects that may require an evaluation of BMP performance over an extended period of time, and are implemented at the discretion of the Executive Officer.

-Road Project activities are those that are generally not considered to be part of routine annual road maintenance, that may take place within the channel of a watercourse or are directly connected to a watercourse, and that may require a CWA §404 permit.
-Road Project activities requiring CWA §404 permitting will also need the General §401 Water Quality Certification contained in the Waiver.
+The Waiver covers all road management activities described within the Five Counties (5C) Roads Manual, with the exception of bridge painting.
+Road management activities are divided into Category A and Category B. Category A activities include those that are conducted as part of routine annual road maintenance, generally do not take place within the channel of a watercourse and have a low likelihood of resulting in impacts to water quality.
+Category A activities rarely, if ever, require a CWA §404 permit from the ACOE.Category B activities are those that are generally not considered to be part of routine annual road maintenance, that may take place within the channel of a watercourse or are directly connected to a watercourse, and that may require a CWA §404 permit.
+Category B activities requiring CWA §404 permitting will also need the General §401 Water Quality Certification contained in the Waiver.

 How to file for coverage